Here are the answers to some of the questions you may have.

 Do I have to be Catholic to attend St. Bernard?

-- No, while 52% of the students are of the Catholic Faith, 48% are of other faiths
+- No, while 52% of the students are of the Catholic Faith, 48% are of other religious backgrounds

-- Other faiths feel welcomed, embraced, and contribute to great discussions in religion class
+- All Religious affiliations are welcomed, embraced, and contribute to great discussions in religion class

 - We are blessed and inclusive of other traditions thus adding to greater discussions on campus and in the classroom setting